captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 By myself.
 ---
+template: overlap
 ## CHERYL:
-Are you sure that’s.
+Are you sure that’s?
----

 ## LISSETTE:
 I wanna get myself home.
 ---
 By myself.
 ---
 ## CHERYL:
-But maybe we should
+But maybe
 ---
 ## LISSETTE:
-AAAAAAARRRRRRGGGGGHHHH!
+AAAAAAAHHHHHHH!
 ---
+STOP IT!
+---
 BOTH OF YOU STOP.
 ---
 FUSSING.
 ---
 OVER ME.
 ---
-STOP IT!
+template: noise
+sound of walker
 ---
+template: noise
+thud
 ---
 ## LISSETTE:
 Let me.
 ---
 Do it.
 ---
+template: noise
+thud
+---
+template: overlap
 ## CHERYL:
-Ok fuck this I’m.
----
+Ok...

 ## LISSETTE:
 I said.
 ---